 Don’t overdo it.
 It may be tempting to go all out or try to keep traditions from previous years going, but it’s really important to pace yourself.

 - Ask a friend or neighbour to help with shopping or cooking – and don’t refuse help if it’s offered!

 - Assign specific tasks to your children and relatives.

 - Adjust your priorities.
 How urgent is this?

 - Pat yourself on the back.
 Recognize the important work you do and how much you mean to the person you’re caring for.

 And remember, you’re not alone.
-Contact us if you need to talk to someone who understands the stress you’re feeling.
+Call your local Alzheimer Society if you need to talk to someone who understands the stress you’re feeling.